 I’ve had minor issues with my teeth since I was born.
 When I was a toddler got German measles which infected my gums so when my adult teeth grew in they had large yellow stains on them (Enamel hypoplasia).
 My bottom set of teeth have always been slightly misaligned.
-As a teenage I chipped the very corner of my right front tooth (how, I forget) which was always filled in but kept on coming off.
+As a teenager I chipped the very corner of my right front tooth (how, I forget) which was always filled in but kept on coming off.
 Eventually when I was about 25 I bit into an Asda toffee biscuit and the entire bottom right corner of my right front tooth cracked off.
+And thus began the dental journey that would eventually lead to me having to decide between porcelain vs composite veneers.

 It was one of those things were no one really noticed unless I pointed it out, but I knew, and I grew to detest that godforsaken yellow snaggletooth.
 And when i saw this picture, which was taken in January 2019.
 I knew i needed to do something about it: